athenahealth/athena-fluentd/README.md

 # About

-The event collector daemon, for Treasure Data.
+The event collector daemon, for Athenahealth Fluentd.
 This daemon collects various types of logs/events via various way, and transfer them to the cloud.
-For more about Treasure Data, see the [homepage](http://treasuredata.com/), and the [documentation](http://docs.treasuredata.com/).

-td-agent is open sourced as [Fluentd project](http://github.com/fluent/).
-In other words, td-agent is a distribution package of Fluentd.
+athena-fluentd is open sourced as [Fluentd project](http://github.com/fluent/).
+In other words, athena-fluentd is a distribution package of Fluentd.

-td-agent package is based on [Omnibus-ruby](https://github.com/opscode/omnibus-ruby)
+athena-fluentd package is based on [Omnibus-ruby](https://github.com/opscode/omnibus-ruby)

 ## Installation